 However, it should be noted that the option to charge VAT does not follow the property, so the next buyer or tenant will need to decide whether or not to “Opt to Tax” themselves, and this will also depend on the use of the building.
 If they decide that they do not wish to “Opt to Tax” then they are unable to reclaim any VAT that has been paid on the purchase price.

 It is important to bear in mind that opting to tax is not always appropriate, as some businesses are unable to recover VAT incurred on costs and opting to charge VAT can have a negative impact on the ability to sell or lease a property.
-This is particularly the case in VAT-adverse businesses, such as financial institutions and insurance companies as well as companies needing D1 properties, including medical properties and education businesses, as well as those involved in the religious and charitable sector.
+This is particularly the case in VAT-adverse businesses, such as financial institutions and insurance companies as well as companies needing D1 properties (now referred to as use class F1, as well as some elements of use class E - read more about the new use class changes here), including medical properties and education businesses, as well as those involved in the religious and charitable sector.